BizzNEST/watsonville-bizznest-scheduler/README.md

 ### Data Storage: yuliana
+ Use a static JSON file or object to store intern data.
+Intern data should be loaded into the application using JavaScript and manipulated within the client-side environment.

 ### Integration:
 There is an export feature where users can either print the file directly from the internet, or download the PDF.